Vitamix 750 vs 780 Professional – What You Need to Know

 However, I don't think that should be a major buying consideration for either the 750 or 780.

-It's important to note that both of these blenders are going to be loud machines.
-They're blenders with powerful motors!
+It’s important to note that both of these blenders will be loud machines.
+They’re blenders with powerful motors!

-If noise is really your top concern, then consider going with a Vitamix Quiet One.
-Even though it's a commercial product, you can still use it on your home if noise is of paramount concern - although it wouldn't be my first pick because of the extra cost.
+If noise is your top concern, consider going with a Vitamix Quiet One.
+Even though it’s a commercial product, you can still use it in your home if noise is of paramount concern – although it wouldn’t be my first pick because of the extra cost.

 Which to Buy?